Top Ten answers to frequent questions we receive:

 5) All of our patches are vintage, and we don't sell them by themselves.
 Only with a cap or jacket.

 6) We carry Flexfit, Richardson and New Era caps.
-Best cap brands in the business.
+Some of the best-built cap in the business.

 Now, onto the long answers to frequent questions.
 (Pack a lunch).